 Enjoy a Magnificent Show of Dancing or Music

 A different kind of classic is a night at the Kennedy Center.
 Put on your finest and watch a show—whether it’s a ballet, concert or opera.
-The red-hot ticket this year is the NSO Pops “Valentine’s Day with Patti Labelle,” an unforgettable, one-night-only concert showcasing a lineup of love songs.
-If those tickets are a little too pricey, you can always enjoy a free show at the center’s Millennium Stage.
-This Valentine’s Day, Omar and Ilana explore universal love with “Gardens of the Lush,” a mix of romantic poetry and music based on mystical Islamic philosophy.
 Finish up the evening with a stroll on the rooftop terrace, overlooking the Potomac shimmering beneath the star-pricked night sky.

 Snuggle Up at a Concert

 What better way to celebrate your love than with a concert devoted to love?
 Probably the best bet this Valentine’s Day is “Love Songs: The Beatles” at The Hamilton Live in Downtown D.C.
-The concert, slated for February 11, will include classics such as “Ask Me Why,” “Oh Darling,” and “All I’ve Got To Do.”
-For the more soulful couple, veteran jazz vocalist Maysa will sing her heart out at the historic Howard Theatre on February 14; a full dinner menu is available during the show.
+The concert, slated for February 10, will include classics such as “Ask Me Why,” “Oh Darling,” and “All I’ve Got To Do.”

 Cruise H Street